Veronica1207/Veronica1207/README.md

 + [Multithreading](https://github.com/Veronica1207/Multithreading.git): an example of a program with multithreading.

 ### C++
++ [Turtle-Graphics](https://github.com/Veronica1207/Turtle-Graphics.git): a program that simulates the [turtle graphics](https://en.wikipedia.org/wiki/Turtle_graphics), where the turtle moves on a 2D array floor and traces out shapes based on a provided set of commands.
 + [Roman_Numeral_Converter](https://github.com/Veronica1207/Roman_Numeral_Converter.git): converts numbers into their Roman numeral equivalent.
 + [Fraction](https://github.com/Veronica1207/Fraction.git): arithmetic manipulations with fractions.
 + [Multiplication](https://github.com/Veronica1207/Multiplication.git): generates 2 random single-digit numbers and prompts user to multiply them.
 If the answer is correct, correct message is displayed, if not, incorrect message is displayed and the user is prompt to multiply the same numbers again.
 The program runs until the sentinel value is entered.